2025 Military Bowl

-The 2025 Military Bowl is a college football bowl game that is scheduled to be played on December 27, 2025, at Navy–Marine Corps Memorial Stadium located in Annapolis, Maryland.
-The 16th annual Military Bowl game will feature teams from the American Athletic Conference, the Atlantic Coast Conference, or FBS independent Notre Dame.
-The game is scheduled to begin at 11:00 a.m.
-EST and will air on ESPN.
-The Military Bowl game will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
-The game will be sponsored by GoBowling.com, a website operated by the Bowling Proprietors’ Association of America to promote bowling as a sport, and the game will be officially known as the Go Bowling Military Bowl.
+The 2025 Military Bowl was a college football bowl game played on December 27, 2025, at Navy–Marine Corps Memorial Stadium located in Annapolis, Maryland.
+The 16th annual Military Bowl game started at approximately 11:00 a.m.
+EST and aired on ESPN.
+The Military Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The game was sponsored by GoBowling.com, a website operated by the Bowling Proprietors Association of America to promote bowling as a sport, and was officially known as the Go Bowling Military Bowl.

+The 2025 Military Bowl featured the Pittsburgh Panthers (8–4) of the Atlantic Coast Conference and the East Carolina Pirates (8–4) of the American Conference.
+East Carolina beat Pittsburgh, 23–17.

 Teams

-Based on conference tie-ins, the game will feature teams from the American Athletic Conference, the Atlantic Coast Conference, or FBS independent Notre Dame.
+Based on conference tie-ins, the game was expected to feature teams from the American Conference, Atlantic Coast Conference (ACC), or FBS independent Notre Dame.
+The announced matchup featured East Carolina from the American Conference and Pitt from the ACC.
+This was the fifth meeting between Pitt and East Carolina; each team had won twice, with their most recent prior game being in 1992.

+Pittsburgh Panthers

+Pitt's record stood at 7–2 in early November and they were ranked as high as 22nd.
+They finished their regular season with three games against ranked opponents, and lost two of those contests, to Notre Dame and Miami (FL).
+The Panthers entered the Military Bowl with an 8–4 record.

+East Carolina Pirates

+East Carolina opened their season with three losses in their first six games.
+The Pirates then won five of their final six games and entered the Military Bowl with an 8–4 record.